Hervar77/infinity-doc/mkdocs/api/infinity.ui.md

 Parameters:

 - x: `number`
-  >A number representing the x-coordinate.
+  >a number representing the x-coordinate

 - y: `number`
-  >A number representing the y-coordinate.
+  >a number representing the y-coordinate

 Example: